Last updated June 2021

 This legislative framework aims to reach a high level of cybersecurity for critical national infrastructure and essential services.

-The NIS Directive establishes a range of network and information security requirements for operators of essential services and digital service providers, for instance, cloud providers.
+The NIS Directive establishes network and information security requirements for operators of essential services and digital service providers, for instance, cloud providers.

 - Operators of essential services must identify themselves and link with the applicable Competent Authority – public entities with regulatory and enforcement powers under the NIS Regulations.